mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

 # Release Summary
-Kommander provides a command center for all your cloud native management needs in public Information as a Service (IaaS), on-premises, and edge environments.
+Kommander provides a command center for all your cloud native management needs in public IaaS, on-premises, and edge environments.
 Kommander provides a multi-tenant experience to create, secure, and configure Kubernetes clusters and cloud native workloads.
-Kommander enables teams to unlock federated cost management across multiple clusters, whether they are a new Konvoy cluster or an existing 3rd party/DIY distribution installation.
+Kommander unlocks federated cost management across multiple clusters, whether in a new Konvoy cluster or an existing 3rd party/DIY distribution installation.

 # Known issues